BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - Woodland Creature

-**ACTIVE/PASSIVE RULES**
+- **Master of Reserves** `PASSIVE`

-- **Master of Reserves** `PASSIVE` - In Scenarios where you roll for Warbands to arrive, even if Madril is not on the battlefield, you may modify the roll for Madril's Warband by +1 or -1.
+In Scenarios where you roll for Warbands to arrive, even if Madril is not on the battlefield, you may modify the roll for Madril's Warband by +1 or -1.
 If he is already on the battlefield, you may modify the roll for other Warbands in your army.

 </div>